-Public Consultation is a huge topic so we've broken it down to several sections for you, starting with what exactly we meant by public consultation, when it is required, the benefits of doing it right; and provide you with tools to achieve successful consultation processes.
+Public Consultation is a huge topic so we've broken it down to several sections for you, starting with exactly what is public consultation, when it is required, the benefits of public consultation when it’s done right, and the tools you need to achieve successful consultation processes.

 Download our step-by-step guide to successful consultation here.
 It's FREE!

 Public consultation is a process that involves the public in providing their views and feedback on a proposal to consider in the decision-making.